Zilus/photograpress/README.md

 To upgrade run:
 ====================
 `$ git pull origin master`

-DO NOT import the .sql file
+DO NOT import the .sql file (just for new installations)

 To get your access token run:
 ====================